athielenhaus/LLM-facilitated-AI-assistant-for-Document-Analysis/README.md

 the tools used will include:

-* Langchain: a library which simplifies working with LLMs.
-It includes:
+* Langchain: a relatively new library (released in October 2022) which simplifies working with LLMs.
+From this library I am using:
     - PDF loaders (PDFPlumber)
     - Text splitters: for splitting documents into chunks which can be processed for embedding purposes
     - OpenAI Embeddings: fast embeddings API which charges a small amount per submitted token.